oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![Classroom Page](images/Webpage-Guide/learn:math.png)

-- To populate the Classroom Page:See [Creating a Classroom](#8-creating-a-classroom)
+- To populate the Classroom Page: See [Creating a Classroom](#8-creating-a-classroom)

 ### Classrooms Page